and Man at College

 percent of American college students find religion and spirituality to have

 helped in the development of their identity.
-But 62 percent report that their
+But 62 percent report that

-professors never encourage discussion of religion or spirituality.
+their professors never encourage discussion of religion or spirituality.

-found that "students have deeply felt values and interests in spirituality
+found that "students have deeply felt values and interests in

-students acquire beliefs and religious understandings from their parents, and
+students acquire beliefs and religious understandings from their parents,

-meaningless abstraction of antiquity.
+classroom as a meaningless abstraction of antiquity.

 But what are